 Baum’s 1900 book, which inspired MGM’s film of 1939 has been dissected numerous times to uncover its core meanings.
 More than simply a children’s story Baum’s book could be seen as a commentary on the American State.
-From industry (The Tin Man) to farming (The Scarecrow) and the ever increasing but reticent global role of the U.S (The Lion).
-All wrapped up in the vision of young girl who wants to believe in a utopian Country but finds a charade of smoke and mirrors.
+From industry (The Tin Man) to farming (The Scarecrow) and the ever-increasing, but, reticent global role of the U.S (The Lion).
+All wrapped up in the vision of a young girl who wants to believe in a utopian Country but finds a charade of smoke and mirrors.
 Others have drawn parallels to religious iconography and the Pilgrims Progress by John Bunyan.
 The true nature of Baum’s literary meaning may never be fully understood.
 Its hidden messages obscured by time, with modern interpretations continuing to reflect new perspectives of the 1900 book.

 When MGM decided to loosely adapt Baum’s Wizard of Oz for film, they were following several previous incarnations of Baum’s book.
 From a musical stage version in 1902 to a silent movie version in 1910.
 But unlike its previous version’s, MGM’s was to be given the full Hollywood treatment.
 From a studio at the top of its game in creativity and production.

 The big vision of MGM studios was however, hampered by the technical restrictions of the time.
 And The Wizard of Oz would have turbulent beginnings, and an even more turbulent shoot.
 Multiple script rewrites and four changes of director hampered the production.
 Alongside costumes that rarely allowed movement, effects that went wrong and a set that needed constant attention.
 Oz’s budget increased day on day, as it reached the a height of 2.7 million dollars, double the cost of any previous MGM picture.
 However despite the obstacles that stood in their way, including the daunting and technically draining process of filming in colour.